The Ultimate Guide to Thanksgiving Emails: Ideas & Tips

 Reward your customers

 Sometimes just saying thank you may not be enough.
-Show your customers how valuable they are to your business, including an exclusive offer to your email message.
+Show your customers how valuable they are to your business with an exclusive offer in your email message.

-This message by Postmates leverages the opportunity to treat customers, and, at the same time, grow their business.
+This message by Postmates leverages the opportunity to treat customers and grow their business at the same time.
 Offering a free credit for Thanksgiving day is an easy and elegant way to remind your clients how thankful you are to them.
 Plus, it is a great marketing opportunity since not all of their email contacts are going to cook, some will definitely order takeout.

 Use humor

 If the tone of your brand allows that, add some humorous vibes to your copy.
-Sure, there is no need to turn the whole message into puns and comics like in Halloween-themed emails or Black Friday campaigns, but adding a couple of fun lines could be appropriate.
+Sure, there is no need to turn the whole message into puns and comics like in Halloween-themed emails or Black Friday campaigns, but adding a couple of fun paragraphs or a funny subject line could be appropriate.

 A Thanksgiving email with a GIF of a Turkey and a holiday checklist